USGCRP/gcis-scripts/datagov/README.md

 - add-ckan.pl - addes ckan metadata (from data.gov) to gcis
 - check-org.pl - check to see if all organizations exist in gcis
 - connect-ids.pl - generates gcids for data.gov datasets
-- get-ckan.pl - reads ckan metadata for climate datasets from data.gov
+- get-ckan.pl - reads ckan metadata for all climate tagged datasets from data.gov
+- get-ckan-ds.pl - reads ckan metadata for specific datasets from data.gov
 - get-tags.pl - get cdi tags for datasets from data.gov
 - org-alias.pl - create aliases for organizations